Blkalkin/Interactive-News-Aggregator/README.md

   - *Bloomberg News API* for comprehensive global news coverage, including business and finance.
 - **Other Data APIs:**
   - *Paragon API* for accessing a range of financial information and services that might include real-time stock quotes, historical data, and other market resources.

+## Work Schedule

+### Thursday
+- Research and evaluate various News APIs (AlphaVantage, Paragon, Bloomberg News) for feature sets and data formats.
+- Initiate development of a lightweight backend with FastAPI to interface with the chosen News API.
+- Start integrating GPT-4 Turbo, focusing on larger context windows for improved content delivery.

+### Friday
+- Finalize selection of the News API and begin backend implementation.
+- Develop the frontend AJAX calls to connect with the backend endpoints.
+- Test initial GPT-4 Turbo integration with simple conversational contexts.

+### Weekend
+- **Saturday:**
+  - Implement basic frontend layout and UI components using Vanilla JavaScript, HTML, and CSS.
+  - Ensure that the frontend can make requests to and display data from the backend.
+  - Focus on the UI design, aiming for a modern and aesthetically pleasing interface.
+- **Sunday:**
+  - Expand GPT-4 Turbo integration to handle more complex queries.
+  - Begin implementing error handling and data validation both on the backend and frontend.
+  - Continue refining the UI to ensure a modern and engaging user experience.

+### Monday
+- Fully integrate the News API, allowing users to view the latest articles.
+- Develop the financial data interaction on the backend, preparing for API integration.
+- Create and test frontend components for financial data visualization.
+- Dedicate time to enhance the UI, ensuring it's both modern and user-friendly.

+### Tuesday
+- Integrate the chosen Financial Data API (like AlphaVantage).
+- Begin writing logic for the AI agents to interpret financial data and news articles.
+- Continue improving the frontend, focusing on modern design elements and user experience.

+### Wednesday
+- Refine the AI agent logic for discussing articles and providing stock/economy guidance.
+- Enhance user interaction with the AI agents, making the discussion as natural as possible.
+- Optimize the application's performance, and conduct thorough testing across all features.
+- Further polish the UI design, adding finishing touches to provide a premium feel to the application.

+### Thursday Morning
+- Finalize all features and conduct end-to-end testing of the complete platform.
+- Make any last-minute adjustments based on testing feedback.
+- Prepare the presentation materials and review the project's key talking points.
+- Conduct a final review of the UI, ensuring the design is cohesive and visually striking.

+### Thursday Afternoon
+- Deliver the presentation, showcasing the capabilities of the news aggregator app with GPT-4 powered AI agents.
+- Discuss the development process, challenges faced, and solutions implemented.
+- Provide a live demo of the platform, highlighting its news discussion and financial guidance functionalities, with emphasis on the modern and beautiful UI.

 ### Deployment Considerations
 The deployment strategy will include containerization with Docker to streamline the deployment process across any cloud infrastructure.
 Adequate time will be allotted before the presentation to ensure the application is fully operational online, including time for last-minute testing and any necessary configuration tweaks.